adrianriverof/Real-Estate-Analytics/README.md

 # Real State Market Analysis for Tourist Rentals

 This analysis project is part of a course in data science.
-The exercise simulates that we belong to a real estate company, and we carry out an analysis of tourist apartments with the objective of renting them out as tourist apartments.
+The exercise simulates that we belong to a real estate company, and we carry out an analysis of tourist apartments in Madrid with the objective of renting them out as tourist apartments.

 Disclaimer: this project was initially done in Spanish, and later translated the important prose.
 It's a bit sloppy, next time I'll do it in English from the beggining.

 ### Overview of the project

+We gathered the main data on tourism apartments from airbnb ([here](https://insideairbnb.com/get-the-data/)), wich came in different csv files.
+We condensed the useful data into a dataframe, then cleaned and analized it complementing with more data for the pricing.
+After that, I made it again but for the Valencia city.

 ##### Conclusions of the analysis